-On March 17, 2021, the Company completed the first tranche of a non-brokered private placement (the Private Placement) of subscription receipts at a price of C\$10.00 per subscription receipt for gross proceeds of C\$67.9 million.
-The second tranche of the Private Placement was completed on April 7, 2021, in conjunction with the closing of the acquisition of Premier Gold, for total proceeds to the Company of C\$75 million.
+On March 17, 2021, the Company completed the first tranche of a non-brokered private placement (the Private Placement) of subscription receipts at a price of C\$10.00 per subscription receipt.
+The second tranche of the Private Placement was completed on April 7, 2021, in conjunction with the closing of the acquisition of Premier Gold.
+The total proceeds to the Company from the issuance of the subscription receipts was C\$75 million.
 Certain of the Company's executives and directors subscribed for C\$40.4 million in subscription receipts which is a related party transaction.
 No finders fees or commissions were paid in connection with the financing.
 Proceeds of the financing were used for general working capital purposes.